-The transmission is ended by clearing SIOS to "0" at the time that the final bit of the data being shifted out has been transferred.
-That the transmission has ended can be determined from the status of SIOF (bit 7 in SIOSR) because SIOF is cleared to "0" when a transfer is completed.
+The transmission is ended by clearing SIOS to "0" or setting SIO1NH to "1" in buffer empty interrupt service program.
+That the transmission has ended can be determined from the status of SIOF (bit 7 in SIO1SR/SIO2SR) because SIOF is cleared to "0" when a transfer is completed.